LIT-Protocol/docs/docs/sdk/wallets/auth-methods.md

 Check out the implementation details within the SDK section [here](../../sdk/authentication/session-sigs/auth-methods/overview).

-**Note:** When using the `ACTION` Auth Method, it's necessary to convert the IPFS CID from base58 encoding to byte-like before passing it to the Lit Protocol SDK.
-You can achieve this conversion using the `getBytesFromMultihash` function provided in the `utils` module.
+**Note:** When using the `ACTION` Auth Method, it's necessary to convert the IPFS CID from base58 encoding to bytes-like before passing it to the Lit Protocol SDK.
+You can achieve this conversion using the `getBytesFromMultihash` function provided in the `utils` module of the `contracts-sdk`.

 ### Auth Method Scopes